RsyncProject/rsync/rsync.1.md

     directory, an `L` for a symlink, a `D` for a device, and a `S` for a special file (e.g. named sockets and fifos).

-    The other letters in the string above are the actual letters that will be output if the associated attribute for the item is being updated or a "." for no change.
-Three exceptions to this are: (1) a newly created item replaces each letter with a "+", (2) an identical item replaces the dots with spaces, and (3) an unknown attribute replaces each letter with a "?"
-    (this can happen when talking to an older rsync).
+    The other letters in the string indicate if some attributes of the file have changed, as follows:

+    - "`.`" - the attribute is unchanged.
+    - "`+`" - the file is newly created.
+    - "` `" - all the attributes are unchanged (all dots turn to spaces).
+    - "`?`" - the change is unknown (when the remote rsync is old).
+    - A letter indicates an attribute is being updated.

     The attribute that is associated with each letter is as follows: